vestalux/sljekyll/newsletter/newsletter-sub/index.md

 ---
 layout: full-width-narrow
-title: Thank for signing up for our newsletter
+title: Thanks for signing up for our newsletter
 sitemap: false
 ---

 Thanks for signing up for our newsletter.
+We send it out once a month.

 We'll only use your email address to tell you about titles, news and events and we won't pass it on to anyone else.